Robert Parker (wine critic): Biography

 A lengthy profile of Parker entitled "The Million Dollar Nose" ran in The Atlantic Monthly in December 2000.
 Among other claims, Parker told the author that he tastes 10,000 wines a year and "remembers every wine he has tasted over the past thirty-two years and, within a few points, every score he has given as well."
 Yet, in a public blind tasting of fifteen top wines from Bordeaux 2005—which he has called "the greatest vintage of my lifetime"—Parker could not correctly identify any of the wines, confusing left bank wines for right several times.
 (In general, "left bank" wines are grown in regions west of the Gironde Estuary, and "right bank" in the regions east.)

 In addition to writing and tasting for The Wine Advocate, which is published six times a year in Monkton, Maryland, Parker has been a contributing editor for Food and Wine Magazine and BusinessWeek.
 He has also written periodically for the British magazine The Field and has been the wine critic for France's L'Express magazine, the first time a non-Frenchman has held this position.

 Among the books and films that have focused on the influence and effects of Parker on the global wine industry are the 2004 book The Accidental Connoisseur, by Lawrence Osborne, the 2004 documentary film Mondovino by Jonathan Nossiter, a 2005 unauthorized biography The Emperor of Wine by Elin McCoy, the 2008 book The Battle for Wine and Love: Or How I Saved the World from Parkerization by Alice Feiring, and the 2010 French language bande dessinée comic book, Robert Parker: Les Sept Pêchés capiteux.

 Parker's nose and palate are insured for $1 million.

-Parker disclosed end of 2012, that he will sell a "substantial interest" in his newsletter and plans to step down as editor in chief.
-His new partners are a trio of Singapore-based hedge fund investors.
+Parker disclosed at the end of 2012 that he would sell a "substantial interest" in his newsletter and step down as editor in chief.
+His new partners were a trio of Singapore-based hedge fund investors.
 Parker formally retired from The Wine Advocate at the age of 71 in 2019.

-Impact of Parker on the world of wine
+Impact on the world of wine

 A new role for the wine critic

 Until the 1970s, wine criticism was usually complementary to the production or trade of wine.
 The conflict of interest that might ensue from this close relationship was accepted by consumers, as they consulted wine reviews to gain an introduction to the world of wine, and not necessarily for advice on getting good value for their money.
 Hence, before Robert Parker, wine critics almost always had some link to the production or trade of wines.

 Two wine critics were particularly influential in inspiring and defining Robert Parker: